 It will simply decorate your room or office or any other place you hang it.
-You can also keep at your side table.
+You can also keep it at your side table.

 Are You Worried About Lipstick Plant Blooms?

 If your lipstick plant is not blossoming it might be the result of improper light or nutrients.
-Move your plant to brighter area (you can place it outdoor for some time) and observe flowering.
+Move your plant to the brighter area (you can place it outdoor for some time) and observe flowering.